tomsoderlund/react-zeroconfig-payments/README.md

 ### Set up server routes

-Required routes for `StripePaymentForm` and `StripeSubscriptionForm`:
+Required routes for `StripePaymentForm` and `StripeSubscriptionForm` (note: you can override the `/api/stripe` bit with the `apiPathRoot` prop on the React components):

 - POST `/api/stripe/customers`
 - POST `/api/stripe/customers/:id`